TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

          Rendering of the images.

-         The register "IMAGE\_NUM" is set with the number of image being rendered for each rendering of an image-object.
+         The register "IMAGE\_NUM" is set with the number of image being rendered for each rendering of an image object.
 Starting with zero.

-         The image-object should not be of type GIFBUILDER!
+         The image object should not be of type GIFBUILDER!

          **Important:**